ietf-wg-cellar/matroska-specification/tagging.md

 For human readability a `TargetType` string can be added next to the corresponding `TargetTypeValue`.
 Audio and video have different `TargetType` values.
-The following table summarizes the `TargetType` values found in [@!RFC9559, section 5.1.8.1.1.2]:
+The following table summarizes the `TargetType` values found in [@!RFC9559, section 5.1.8.1.1.2] based on the `TrackType`:

 TargetTypeValue | Audio TargetType                | Video TargetType          | Comment
 ----------------|:--------------------------------|:--------------------------|:-------